Organization of the Office

 Edward J. Busuttil, Assistant District Attorney

 The main office of the District Attorney is located in the San Joaquin County Courthouse on Weber Avenue in downtown Stockton.
-The District Attorney is assisted in managing the office by an Assistant District Attorney, Four Chief Deputy District Attorneys, Chief and Deputy Chief Investigators, and a Management Services Administrator.
+The District Attorney is assisted in managing the office by an Assistant District Attorney, Three Chief Deputy District Attorneys, Chief Investigator, and a Director of Fiscal and Administrative Services.

 Scott Fichtner, Chief Deputy District Attorney

 Harold J. Crosby, Director of Fiscal and Administrative Services